Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 > Example: :noclip help

-## :packetmonitor
+## packetmonitor
 ?> This module is only available on **Bedrock Dedicated Server (BDS)** due to the `@minecraft/server-net` dependency.
 It must be enabled via the `config/default/permissions.json` file.

 ### At A Glance
-The `Packet Monitor` module monitors incoming network packets to detect potential spam or exploit attempts.
+The `packetmonitor` module monitors incoming network packets to detect potential spam or exploit attempts.
 It logs suspicious activity for administrative review and helps prevent server overloads caused by malicious or malfunctioning clients.

 ### How It Works